ospalh/anki-addons/pages/Add note id.md

 A fix to the problem of synonyms.

-When adding new cards, the first field must be unique.
-But what about synonyms?
+When adding new cards, the first field must be unique, but what about synonyms?
 Of course it is possible to add an explanation to the word to specify which is the meaning in this case.
-But a more elegant way is to add more fields to show which is the correct meaning in this case, for example with an example sentence.
+A more elegant way is to add more fields to show which is the correct meaning in this case, for example with an example sentence.